-The board considers and determines an appeal in accordance with all relevant legislation, including municipal by-laws.
-Section 42 of the Urban and Rural Planning Act, 2000 outlines procedures with respect to appeals.
-The board can confirm, reverse or vary a municipal council's or other authority's decision and may impose conditions.
-Further, the board may direct the municipal council or the relevant authority to carry out its decision.
+The Board considers and determines an appeal in accordance with all relevant legislation, including municipal by-laws, Municipal Plans and Development Regulations.
+Section 42 of the Urban and Rural Planning Act, 2000, outlines procedures with respect to appeals.
+The Board can confirm, reverse or vary a municipal council's or other authority's decision and may impose conditions.
+Further, the Board may direct the municipal council or the relevant authority to carry out its decision.

-The board consists of three to five members, including the chairperson.
+The Board consists of three to five members, including a chairperson.
 All members are appointed by the Minister; a quorum consists of a chairperson and two members.
-In the absence of a chairperson, another member of the board may act in the chairperson capacity.

-The board had five active members during most of the 2016-17 fiscal year, with four members resigning in March 2017.
-The department is actively seeking appointments to fill vacancies through the Independent Appointments Commission process.
-As of March 31, 2017 the members of the board are:
+In the absence of a chairperson, another member of the Board may act in the chairperson capacity.
+The Board had five active members during 2018-19, with five new members being appointed in May 2018 through government's merit-based Independent Appointments Commission process.
+As of March 31, 2019 the members of the Board are: